bf2fc6cc711aee1a0c2a/ffm-fleet-manager-go-template/README.md

    calls, instead of a basic mock.
 This can be used for integration testing to mock OCM behaviour.
 - `production` - Debugging utilities are disabled, Sentry is enabled. environment can be ignored in most development and is only used when the service is deployed.

+The `OCM_ENV` environment variable should be set before running any Fleet Manager binary command or Makefile target

 ## Additional docs
 - [Adding new endpoint](docs/adding-a-new-endpoint.md)